LightBurdenOfficial/SperoCoin/doc/rpc/rst/sendtoaddress.rst

 **Type:** numeric or string, required

-The amount in ONION to send. eg 0.1
+The amount in SPERO to send. eg 0.1

 Argument #3 - comment
 ~~~~~~~~~~~~~~~~~~~~~